 One of the most important aspects of estate planning is determining what happens to one’s assets.
 Estate planning can be a useful tool in making sure assets are transferred or made available to the right person at the right time.

 There are two ways to make sure your wishes are followed: an irrevocable trust and a life estate.
 However, not all estate plans are created equal.
 Depending on your financial situation, either one of the two options can be a better choice in your unique scenario.
-Before making a decision, it is wise to speak with an experienced Long Island estate planning lawyer.
-Having a skilled lawyer may help you determine which option may be best for you or your family’s future.
+Before making a decision, it is wise to speak with an experienced Long Island estate planning attorney.
+Having a skilled attorney can help you determine which option may be best for you or your family’s future.
+At Schlessel Law, PLLC, our attorneys can provide personalized guidance tailored to your specific needs and goals.
+We understand the importance of securing your assets and ensuring your wishes are honored.
+To find the most suitable solution for your circumstances, contact us today at (516) 574-9630 to schedule a consultation.

 What is an Irrevocable Trust?